Private Internet Access remains one of the best VPNs out there, in this overly-competitive industry.

 - BLAKE2s for hashing and keyed hashing

-These are the standards settings of WireGuard, you can read more about it here.
+These are the standards settings of WireGuard, you can read more about on the official WireGuard site.

 What protocol to use with PIA?